reown-com/reown-docs/docs/api/sign/dapp-usage.md

 To use WalletConnectUnity in your project:

 1. Fill in the Project ID and Metadata fields in the `Assets/WalletConnectUnity/Resources/WalletConnectProjectConfig` asset.
-   - If you don’t have a Project ID, you can create one at [WalletConnect Cloud](https://cloud.walletconnect.com).
+   - If you don’t have a Project ID, you can create one at [Reown Cloud](https://cloud.reown.com).
    - The `Redirect` fields are optional.
 They are used to redirect the user back to your app after they approve or reject the session.
 2. Initialize `WalletConnect` and connect the wallet: